william-clnunes/william-clnunes/README.md

 ## About Me
 <!-- Presentation -->
 <p>
 Hey!
 Welcome, I'm William but you can call me Will.
-I'm a very curious engineer who decided to venture into the world of technology and ended up migrating to this area and becoming an enthusiast of the data universe.
+I'm a very curious engineer who decided to venture into the world of technology and ended up migrating to this area, and becoming an enthusiast of the data universe.
 I have been working with technology since 2021 and am currently specializing in Data Science.

 Feel free to connect with me if you share a passion for data, technology, or just want to exchange ideas.
 I'm always open to collaborations and discussions on data-related topics.
 </p>